 Work in progress

-The content of this page was not yet updated for Godot 4.3 and may be outdated.
-If you know how to improve this page or you can confirm that it's up to date, feel free to open a pull request.
+and may be outdated.
+If you know how to improve this page or you can confirm

-HTML5 and WebSocket
+HTML5 and WebSocket¶

 The WebSocket protocol was standardized in 2011 with the original goal of allowing browsers to create stable and bidirectional connections with a server.
 Before that, browsers used to only support HTTPRequests, which is not well-suited for bidirectional communication.